 - To make the frosting into icing, which is looser and more liquidy than traditional frosting, add a couple tablespoons of citrus juice.
 Lemon, lime, or even fresh-squeezed orange juice with a teaspoon of zest can enhance the cream cheese frosting flavor.

-While traditional frosting is made with sugar, you can make frosting that's great for hors-d'oeuvres that's anything but sweet.
-Top bite-sized foods like mac and cheese cups or corn muffins with a savory frosting that has no sugar.
-Replace the sugar in the above recipe with a little salt and an ingredient that brings out the savory flavor of the cream cheese, such as mustard, cayenne pepper, chives or even hot sauce.
-Some add a little honey, but it's up to you to decide what's best.
-Whether savory or sweet, enjoy.
+- While traditional frosting is made with sugar, you can make frosting that's great for hors-d'oeuvres that's anything but sweet.
+Replace the sugar in the recipe with a little salt and an ingredient that brings out the savory flavor of the cream cheese, such as mustard, cayenne pepper, chives, or even hot sauce.